aws-samples/end-to-end-workshop-for-computer-vision/08_end-to-end/README.md

 - Access to Elastic Container Registry (ECR)
 - Familiarity with Training on Amazon SageMaker
 - Familiarity with SageMaker Processing Job
-- Familiarity with SageMaker Pipeline
+- Familiarity with SageMaker Pipelines
 - Familiarity with Python
 - Familiarity with AWS S3
 - Basic familiarity with AWS Command Line Interface (CLI) -- ideally, you should have it set up with credentials to access the AWS account you're running this notebook from.